Subscribe

 Why is setting the right team essential for project success?

-Setting up the right team is the crucial factor in a project’s success as it is the project team that is responsible for delivering value throughout the project.
+Setting up the right team is the crucial factor in a project’s success, as it is the project team that is responsible for delivering value throughout the project.

 It’s a common scenario when a company hires a dedicated team but fails to balance roles and responsibilities.
-For instance, deciding to go without a product owner — the ultimate visioner responsible for crafting a product that meets customer needs — quite often leads to releasing software that fails to win the hearts of its potential users.
+For instance, deciding to go without a product owner—the ultimate visioner responsible for crafting a product that meets customer needs—quite often leads to releasing software that fails to win the hearts of its potential users.

 Four steps to take to assemble a winning software development team

-1. Analyze the prerequisites and determine the team size
+Step 1: Analyze the prerequisites and determine the team size

-Evaluate your business goals, the complexity of your project, available budget, and deadlines to make up your mind about a suitable approach to project management.
+Evaluate your business goals, the complexity of your project, the available budget, and deadlines to make up your mind about a suitable approach to project management.
 Based on that, estimate the size of your team.
 If you choose to go with Agile, the perfect team would span four to ten people.
 Waterfall teams, in turn, are usually quite large and may span up to 15 people.
 To avoid any management complexities, it may be worth dividing a large team into several sub-teams, each with a lead of its own.

-2. Choose a team structure that fits your project
+Step 2: Choose a team structure that fits your project

-There are three types of team structures — specialists, generalists, and hybrid teams, and each has its pros and cons.
+There are three types of team structures—specialists, generalists, and hybrid teams, and each has its pros and cons.
 When choosing an appropriate team structure, consider this:

 Specialists